 Meralda Bateman, Education Manager

-Meralda is a naturopath with qualifications management, community pharmacy and education.
+Meralda is a naturopath with qualifications in management, community pharmacy and education.
 She began her career in this area as a pharmacy assistant and quickly developed an abiding interest in the complementary medicines sector, deciding then to become a naturopath.